SixArm/mast-cell-help/topics/cetirizine/index.md

 Cetirizine is an antihistamine medication used to treat allergy symptoms.

 It is available over-the-counter.
-In the United States, see brand name Zyrtec.
+Brand name: Zyrtec.

 * **Class of Medication**: Cetirizine belongs to the second-generation antihistamines, which are less likely to cause drowsiness compared to first-generation antihistamines.